nickcharlton/talks/maintaining-open-source/presentation.md

 ---

-### Alternative Models
+### Donations

-^ Patreon, Open Collective, Tidelift
+^ GitHub FUNDING.md, Patreon, Open Collective, Tidelift

+^ Donations don't work well.

+^ As the `curl` author tweet from before shows, companies are terrible at donations.

+^ But companies are used to support contracts.
+It's much easier to pay for _something_ than it is to donate.
+So, build in enterprise support!

+^ Mike Perham does a great job with Sidekiq.
+Pro and Enterprise come with support.

+---

+## Alternatives?

 ^ But, in general.
 Big projects can structure themselves better, but our own contributions make small projects so much better and that's really where we can make a difference.

 ---